int128/kubesnapshot/README.md

 A resource owned by a Kubernetes cluster should have [specific tags](https://github.com/kubernetes/kubernetes/blob/master/pkg/cloudprovider/providers/aws/tags.go).
 When you create a dynamic provisioned volume by `PersistentVolumeClaim`, the provisioner will create an EBS volume with tags for the cluster.

-[kops](https://github.com/kubernetes/kops) creates 2 EBS volumes for etcd.
+If you are using [kops](https://github.com/kubernetes/kops), it creates 2 EBS volumes for etcd.

-kubesnapshot creates an snapshot of each EBS volume.
+As well as they have the tags.

+You can deploy kubesnapshot to the following platforms:

+- Kubernetes Cron Job
+- AWS Lambda

 ## How it works